 Marijuana is typically the first illegal drug experimented with by youth.

 This is largely due to its popularity and ready availability in most areas.
 Its growing legality and general perception of being harmless have also increased its popularity.

 Marijuana can also come in many forms, including: flowers, dabs, wax and concentrate.

 The past few decades have seen the growing popularity in youth of abusing cough medications that contain dextromethorphan.
 These medications, such as Coricidin, Robitussin, and others, provide a disorienting hallucinogenic high.
 The availability of these medications over the counter in most jurisdictions makes them readily available for abuse.

 Spice, aka K2, is the name for synthetic marijuana that has grown in popularity over the years.
 Synthetic marijuana is usually comprised of designer drugs that mimic the effects of marijuana and are sprayed on random herbs.

 The research chemicals used to make these are almost never tested in humans and thus dangerous.
 They also tend to be legal, and thus

-5) Prescription Drugs
+5) Prescription Amphetamines